Ipswich Bay Advisors and Naples Bay Wealth Management Home

 Getting a Head Start on College Savings

-The U.S. Department of Agriculture estimates the cost of raising a child to the age of 17 for a middle-income family will be about $285,000.
-That's approaching the median value of a new home in the U.S.1,2
+One study estimates the average cost of raising a child to the age of 17 for a middle-income family is about $310,605.
+As a point of comparison, the median home price in the U.S. was $417,700 at the end of 2023.1,2

 But before you throw your hands up in the air and send junior out looking for a job, you might consider a few strategies to help you prepare for the cost of higher education.